mjhads/Sprint-Challenge--JavaScript/README.md

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ check ] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [ check ] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [ check ] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [ check ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [ check ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [ check ] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [ check ] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [ check ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ check ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [ check ] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [ okay ] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product